Hsu-Che-Wei/GeneSys/README.md

 **c.
 [AnnData](https://anndata.readthedocs.io/en/stable/) as the input** :

 If an anndata is provided, there should be metadata columns 'label' and 'time' in the anndata.obs.
 The expression matrix provided in anndata.X will be scaled for training.
+If the anndata.X provided are raw counts, they will first be log-normalized before scaling.

 ```
 genesys --train --anndata sample.h5ad -bprint lineage.tsv